SkylineCommunications/dataminer-docs/user-guide/Getting_started/DaaS/Order_DataMiner_credits.md

 # Order DataMiner credits

-1. Go to the [Azure Marketplace](https://azuremarketplace.microsoft.com/) and Search for DataMiner.
+1. Go to the [Azure Marketplace](https://azuremarketplace.microsoft.com/) and search for DataMiner.
     ![Azure Marketplace DataMiner credits offer](~/user-guide/images/Azure_Marketplace_Offer.png)

 1. Click on *Get It Now* and continue to Azure portal.